 When supplemented by additional physics courses, the physics concentration prepares students for a graduate education in physics.
-Students interested in engineering should also consult the catalog for the 3/2 dual degree program.
+Students interested in engineering should also consult the catalogue for the 3/2 dual degree program.

 Students in the physics concentration are in demand in fields such as engineering, education, medicine, environmental science, and law.

 The following courses are required to complete the concentration.
 The total number of credits is 20.